 Everyone taking medications to treat osteoporosis needs to have regular testing, and these documents should also be included with your file.
 It is not uncommon for the SSA to order an independent medical evaluation by a doctor of their choice and at their expense.
 This is for informational purposes only and not for medical treatment.

 In order to strengthen your case, provide as much documentation and records as possible with your initial application.
 Ensuring the Disability Determination Services team has the details about your condition is the key to a successful case.
 Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
 Our Social Security Disability Calculator can help you determine how much you’ll receive from the SSA before you file for disability.
-Speak with a disability lawyer today who may be able to help you with your case!
+Speak with a disability lawyer or disability advocate today who may be able to help you with your case!